SESYNC-ci/online-data-lesson/docs/_slides/census.md

 **Pros**
 - More concise code, quicker development
 - Package documentation (if present) is usually more user friendly than API documentaion.
-- May allow seemless update if API changes
+- May allow seamless update if API changes

 **Cons**
 - No guarantee of updates